wernerdaehn/CC3D-CableCam-Controller/Implementation.md

 _$c double double double_ | Sets all three components of the PID loop at once.
 _$f_ | Print the stick-to-hall-sensor-speed factor for positional control.
 In case of _$m 0_ the stick does no longer control the ESC value directly, instead it moves the target position.
 Hence it needs to know the conversion factor from stick level to velocity.
 _$f double_ | Sets the stick-to-hall-sensor-speed factor.
 A value of the default 0.01 means that the target position is increased by 500 steps per second if the stick has a value of 100.
-_$r_ | Print the rotation direction, clockwise (+1) or ccw (-1).
-This is important in position mode only, as there the PID loop has to follow the target position and needs the direction hence.
-Would be bad if the PID loop finds it is 10 steps behind, increases the thrust therefore but all it does is going even faster in the wron direction.
-In that case this value needs to be changed.
-_$r int_ | Sets the rotation direction for positional mode.
-_$g_ | Print the maximum positional error before going into an emergency brake.
-Because of a misconfiguration of the PID values or the rotation direction, the PID loop might create wrong ESC outputs.
-Whatever happens, if the positional error (CableCam actual position versus target position) exceeds the default 100, the ESC output is set to neutral immediately.

 Just to repeat: Every setting starting with _$1_ and below has no effect, except for the positional mode _$m 0_.
 And this mode should not be used for now.